 Before diving into the top three pinless meters, let’s review the common features you should expect to see in any pinless moisture meter.
 Of course, you want a meter to meet high standards in its core function: consistently returning an accurate reading of the wood’s moisture content.
 We’ll address issues of accuracy and repeatability for the top three meters discussed below.
 Right now, the focus is on the extra features that add significant value to a pinless moisture meter.

 A meter that can take readings on wood with varying depths provides the greatest flexibility.
 If the wood you need to measure is generally uniform in-depth, a single depth wood moisture meter may suffice.

 Scope of species settings:

 You also want a meter versatile enough to measure moisture accurately on a wide variety of species.
 The species range impacts the moisture content calculations the pinless moisture meter runs to specify moisture content.
 If your meter doesn’t have the right species settings for your needs, then you can’t get an accurate moisture content reading.
 If you work with rare or exotic species, then you want to make sure the meter has a large range of species settings.

 If you take readings where you can’t read the meter when it’s on the wood, you need a meter that will hold the current reading visible in the window after it’s removed from the wood.
-Having a moisture meter that holds a reading long enough for you to mark it down can also be helpful.
+Having a digital moisture meter that holds a reading long enough for you to mark it down can also be helpful.